 Diverse Books Literacy Bundle

 Wilma Unlimited by Kathleen Krull, When Marian Sang by Pam Munoz Ryan, Sojourner Truth’s Step Stomp Stride by Andrea Pinkney, Martin’s Big Words by Doreen Rappaport, Salt in His Shoes by Deloris and Roslyn Jordan, Henry’s Freedom Box by Ellen Levine, and The Story of Ruby Bridges by Robert Coles are all biographies that I use throughout the year.
-I created this Diverse Books Bundle which includes all of these plus Each Kindness and Amazing Grace.
+I created this Diverse Books Bundle which includes all of these plus Each Kindness, Crown: An Ode to the Fresh Cut and Amazing Grace.
 They work well for Black History Month or any time of year.
 Most are biographies, so using them as the basis of research papers or a unit on biographies/autobiographies is perfect too.

 Last Stop on Market Street